 If you stumbled onto the Rio Grande upstream of the park, between El Paso and Presidio, during most of the year you'd say "Oh well, forget floating!"
 That stretch is most often dry, sapped by irrigation projects.
 But the Rio Grande gets a new lease on life as the Rio Conchos, draining Mexican mountains, flows into it at Presidio.
 You can thank the Rio Conchos for the prospects of floating the Big Bend.
-Along part of the park boundary and for 127 miles downstream, the Rio Grande is designated a national wild and scenic river for 315 kilometers (196 miles).
+Along the park boundary and down to the Terrell-Val Verde County Line, the Rio Grande is designated a national wild and scenic river for 307.8 kilometers (191.2 miles).
 The "scenic" goes without saying.
-When you hit the rapids or a crosschannel current hits you, the "wild" designation rings true as well.
+When you hit the rapids or a cross-channel current hits you, the "wild" designation rings true as well.